CSchank/petri-app-land/Readme.md

+# How to create a new PetriAppWorld

+in GitHub/elm-haskell-state-diagram

+Mac-Pro:elm-haskell-state-diagram anand$ open src/ClientServerSpec.hs

+change

+outputDirectory = "NewspaperExample"

+types are in

+elm-haskell-state-diagram anand$ open src/Types.hs

+# Anything after this point is out of date
 # elm-haskell-state-diagram early alpha notes
 Each app is written in two main phases, and then iterated on as it is changed:
 1. Define the client and server states (including data types) and transitions